microsoft/ChakraCore-wiki/Roadmap.md

+_This is a living document.
+It describes the priorities as they exist today but can evolve over time._

-The Chakra team is committed to working in the open.
-We implement new capabilities in public forks of ChakraCore that are in the Microsoft organization.
-Using forks keeps the repository leaner than branches.
-The following is a coarse version of the ChakraCore team’s backlog.
-The further down the list, the more speculative an item is.
+The ChakraCore team is committed to working in the open.
+We implement new capabilities in public forks.
+All the changes done in the public repository flow into Chakra and Microsoft Edge on a regular basis as described in the [Contribution guidelines](https://github.com/Microsoft/ChakraCore/blob/master/CONTRIBUTING.md).
+The following is a summary of the ChakraCore team’s backlog for the next 6 months (through June 2016).

 * Acceptance of a pull request to Node.js mainline to include ChakraCore
 * Turn support for [async functions](https://github.com/tc39/ecmascript-asyncawait) on by default
 * Turn support for ES2015 destructuring on by default